Fenceit Fencing Logo

 What Drives Price Differences Between Tomball Properties

-Fence replacement cost in Tomball depends on four variables: linear footage, material selection, post-setting depth required for the specific soil conditions at the property, and permit fee.
-Labor rates remain relatively stable across the Tomball market, so material choice is the primary driver of total project cost.
+Fence replacement cost in Tomball depends on four factors: linear footage, material choice, required post depth based on soil conditions, and the city permit fee.
+Labor rates are generally consistent, so material selection has the biggest impact on total cost.

 What FenceIt Inspects Before Recommending Fence Replacement in Tomball, TX